jsdotlua/jest-lua/docs/docs/GlobalAPI.md

 beforeAll(function()
 	-- Clears the database and adds some testing data.
-	-- Jest Roblox will wait for this promise to resolve before running tests. return globalDatabase:clear()
+	-- Jest Lua will wait for this promise to resolve before running tests. return globalDatabase:clear()
 		:then(function()
 			return globalDatabase:insert({testData = 'foo'})